 Getzlaf’s NHL Numbers Create a Borderline Case

-Getzlaf’s final game will be his 1,157th in the NHL.
-While this is a franchise record Getzlaf comfortably owns, he’s outside the top-30 in games played for a single franchise, behind some notable non-Hall of Famers like Daniel Alfredsson.
-Getzlaf’s 1019 points put him at 88th all-time.
-His primary method of collecting points came from assists, and his total of 737 is good enough for 49th all-time.
+Getzlaf’s final game was his 1,157th in the NHL.
+While this is a franchise record Getzlaf comfortably owns, he’s outside the top 30 in games played for a single franchise.
+Getzlaf’s 1,019 points put him at 91st all-time.
+His primary method of collecting points came from assists, and his total of 737 is good enough for 51st all-time.

-Finishing in the top-100 of any statistical category of a century-old league is a remarkable accomplishment, but it doesn’t create a lock for the Hall of Fame.
-As one of the elite pass-first centers of his era, a spot just barely cracking the top-50 feels a bit underwhelming considering the makeup of the list.
-Players with a larger legacy in goal-scoring, such as Patrick Kane and Teemu Selanne, rank ahead of him, as well as some non-Hall of Famers like Vinny Damphousse and Pierre Turgeon.
+Finishing in the top 100 of any statistical category of a century-old league is a remarkable accomplishment, but it doesn’t create a lock for the Hall of Fame.
+As one of the elite pass-first centers of his era, a spot nearly cracking the top 50 feels a bit underwhelming considering the makeup of the list.
+Players with a larger legacy in goal-scoring, such as Patrick Kane and Teemu Selanne, rank ahead of him, as well as some non-Hall of Famers like Vincent Damphousse and Pierre Turgeon.

 Getzlaf’s International Performances